 - Gaps around chimney.

 - Tall grass or other vegetation along the foundation of your house is an ideal environment for mice.
-Keeping a three foot wide space between any vegetation and your house is a good practice.
-Green Giant provides Vegetation Management services including Weed Control in Planting Beds.
+Keeping a three-foot-wide space between any vegetation and your house is a good practice.
+Green Giant provides Vegetation Management services to keep these areas free of hiding spots.

-- Look for voids under concrete slabs such as sidewalks and steps.
+- Look for voids / tunneling under concrete slabs such as steps, patios and sidewalks.

 - Eliminate unnecessary debris.
 Mice like to tunnel under pieces of wood or other materials.

-To Find Food: When it gets cold the food supply for mice decreases they will try to get inside a nice warm house to find food.
+To Find Food: When it gets cold, the food supply outside decreases and mice will try to get inside your nice warm house to begin searching for food.

-To search for nesting locations: Hey, it’s a tough world out there – might as well come inside!
+To search for safe, comfortable nesting locations: Hey, it’s a tough world out there – might as well come inside!